getsops/sops/README.rst

 <http://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html>`_
 to refine the access control of a given KMS master key.

-When creating a new file, you can specify encryption context in the ``--encryption-context`` flag by comma separated list of key-value pairs:
+When creating a new file, you can specify the encryption context in the ``--encryption-context`` flag by comma separated list of key-value pairs:

 .. code:: sh